 Meg is often called the “teacher’s teacher” because she structures professional development to insure that each participant is successful by creating fun, upbeat, and creative experiences that are differentiated to meet the needs of all (from the technophobic to the shining tech stars).
 Meg starts with standards and learning goals and then connects the appropriate tech tools because her style encourages learning by doing.

-Meg is a teacher, keynote speaker, and author of seven books.
+Meg is a teacher, keynote speaker, and author of twelve books.
 After twelve years in the classroom teaching and coaching, Meg volunteered on her local school board, facilitated grant projects, and continued researching and writing about best practices.
-Meg has a master’s degree in curriculum and instruction and her book, Creating a Digital Rich Classroom, won book of the year in 2011.
+Meg has a master’s degree in curriculum and instruction and her book, Creating a Digital-Rich Classroom, which received an honorable mention in the education category for the 2010 Foreword INDIES Book of the Year Awards.